cssnr/link-extractor/README.md

 # Support

-For help using the web extension, utilize any these resources:
+For help using the web extension or to request features, see:

 - Documentation: https://link-extractor.cssnr.com/docs/
 - Q&A Discussion: https://github.com/cssnr/link-extractor/discussions/categories/q-a
 - Request a Feature: https://github.com/cssnr/link-extractor/discussions/categories/feature-requests

-If you are experiencing an issue/bug or getting unexpected results, use:
+If you are experiencing an issue/bug or getting unexpected results, you can:

 - Report an Issue: https://github.com/cssnr/link-extractor/issues
 - Chat with us on Discord: https://discord.gg/wXy6m2X8wY